 In other words, there are basically two ways performing organizations are excluded from Classical Music.
 By Prestige and by Ethnic Origins.

 I’ve argued that the former is simply an artifact of the early migration of European Immigrants to the US.
 Just as we now have traditional Chinese Orchestras in regions with a high population of Chinese immigrants and Chinese Americans, many of the big orchestras that continue to exist today were formed in regions with a high density of European immigrants.
-It would be helpful for us to remember that Classical Music ensembles are ethnic ensembles that have a very specific historical development and ties to a very specific type of ethnic migration into the US.
+It would be helpful for us to remember that Classical Music ensembles are ethnic ensembles that have a very specific historical development and tied to a very specific type of ethnic migration into the US.
 No different than the emerging ensembles in Arabic, Croatian, and Chinese migrant populations.

 In other words, we could say that European Classical Music organizations had a First Mover advantage by virtue of being the product of the second wave of immigration into the US.
 Also, given the White majority in the US, some immigrant groups were able to assimilate “better” and as a result, so did their arts.
 To see how Chinese Opera fared, despite having a large population of Chinese immigrants dating back to the mid 1800s, see my post What American Chinese Opera can tell us about the US Classical Music “Crisis”